dsondak/optRBC/README.md

 $L$.
 The size of the domain (box) in $x$ is given by $L=2\pi/\alpha$ where $\alpha$ is the wavenumber that sets the scale of the solution in $x$.
 The solution in box size $L$ that maximizes the Nusselt number is referred to as the optimal solution.

+### Branch Overview

+This branch was created to leverage the real nature of the physical fields being used.
+Because these fields (including temperature, velocity) are real, their Fourier transforms can be computed more effeciently through Hermitian conjugate symmetry.
+This allows for a theoretical 2x speedup of each transform calculation.

+Compared to the mainline time integrators code, this branch has a set of real variables and complex variables (ex. there is a real version of the temperature field (physical space) and a complex version (Fourier space)).
+The real variables have n entries, while the complex ones have n/2 + 1 entries (http://www.fftw.org/fftw3_doc/One_002dDimensional-DFTs-of-Real-Data.html#One_002dDimensional-DFTs-of-Real-Data).
+The plans created in time_loop.f90 are either explicitly from real to complex or from complex to real.
+These plans are then used in time_integrators when doing the Fourier transforms.

+Note for debugging: In the current iteration of the code, the Nusselt number is consistently the same between the one- and two-sided code versions during the first time step.
+After, there is a consistent divergence that appears to scale with grid size rather than number of time steps.
+To aid in debugging the steps between temperature field updates, another method called nusselt_var() has been added to statistics.f90.
+This takes in an array and computes a nusselt-like number.
+It omits using h1, h2, and h3 to be solely dependent on the input array.

 ### Input File Structure
 | Line #   | Column 1      | Column 2                  | Column 3                          |
 | :------: | :--------:    | :--------:                | :--------:                        |